How to Create a Secure Form

 - Do not share your password with anyone, if needed create sub-users to allow others to access your account

 If your forms are sent to multiple email recipients that need to sign in to FormSmarts to retrieve uploaded documents, create a guest user account for each of them and only give individual users access to specific forms.
-Do not share your FormSmarts admin account credentials with others within your organization.
+Do not share your FormSmarts account admin credentials with others within your organization.

 Use Two-Step Verification

-Two-step authentication is required for members with forms using the secure mode.
+Two-step authentication is required for members with forms using Advanced Protection.